American Horticultural Society: National awards

-Membership

-AHS offers a membership program to those interested in gardening and horticulture.
-Membership includes a subscription to The American Gardener, free admission privileges or discounts at 300 gardens and arboreta through the Reciprocal Admissions Program (RAP), discounted or free admission to flower and garden shows, the annual Seed Exchange, and special discounts on programs and products.

 River Farm

 Events are held throughout the year at River Farm.

 In 1973, the Society relocated their headquarters to River Farm, overlooking the Potomac River in Alexandria, Virginia.
 The property was acquired by the AHS with a gift from Enid Annenberg Haupt, who stipulated that the historic property, once part of George Washington's estate, would be open for the public to enjoy.
 The property is home to numerous gardens, including a four-acre Andre Bluemel Meadow and a Children's Garden.
 Annual events at River Farm include the Spring Garden Market plant sale, garden workshops for children, a banquet for AHS award winners, and a gala fundraiser each fall.

 The Board of Directors of the AHS voted to sell the River Farm property in September 2020.
-The proposed sale generated controversy both within the organization, and was met with resistance from the local government.
-Although the AHS had initially planned to dispose of the property by Spring 2021, that deadline was not met.
+Supporters of the sale argued that maintenance costs and financial pressures intensified by the COVID-19 pandemic were limiting the society's educational work.
+The property was subsequently listed for $32.9 million.

+Five board members who supported the sale resigned in September 2021, leaving the board members who had opposed it in control of the organization.
+The following month, AHS removed River Farm from the market and announced that it would retain the property and reopen it to the public.

+In 2026, AHS and the Northern Virginia Conservation Trust recorded a conservation easement over River Farm.
+The easement restricts future commercial and residential development while allowing AHS to retain ownership and continue using the grounds for public and educational purposes.